 - Prohibition on pledging and hedging.
-We maintain a securities trading policy, which prohibits pledging and hedging Company securities by our officers and directors. - "Claw-back" provisions.
-In 2018, the Committee adopted an enhanced claw-back policy applicable to our annual and long-term incentives.
-See "Other Executive Compensation Matters-Recoupment of Earned Awards/ "Claw-back" Policy."
+We maintain a securities trading policy, which prohibits pledging and hedging Company securities by our officers and directors.
+See "Corporate Governance-Prohibition on Pledging and Hedging" for additional information on this policy. - "Claw-back" provisions.
+We have a claw-back policy that provides the Committee with discretion to require the return, repayment or forfeiture of any annual or long-term incentive compensation payment or award to a covered executive if the Committee determines that the executive engaged in misconduct that resulted in a material violation of (i) federal or state law that caused a material adverse impact to the Company's financial statements or reputation or (ii) the Company's Code of Ethics and Business Conduct that caused a material adverse impact to the Company's financial statements or reputation.
+All our NEOs are covered by the claw-back policy, which has a three-year look back period from the time of a triggering event.
 In addition, our programs include claw-back provisions requiring the return of incentive payments in certain financial restatement situations. - Profit sharing hurdle.
 No annual incentives are paid to officers unless our frontline employees receive a profit-sharing payment for the year. - Risk mitigation.
-Our executive pay programs have been designed to discourage excessive risk-taking by our executives. - Standardized severance policies.
+Our executive pay programs have been designed to discourage excessive risk-taking by our executives.

+- Standardized severance policies.
 We maintain standardized severance benefits for our officers.
 These benefits are set forth in severance plans applicable by officer level or, in the case of our CEO, through his employment agreement. - Annual say-on-pay vote.
-We have adopted an annual policy for our say-on-pay vote as recommended by our stockholders at our 2017 annual - Communication with investors.
+We have adopted an annual policy for our say-on-pay vote as recommended by our stockholders at our 2017 annual meeting. - Communication with investors.
 We communicate with the investment community regarding our long-term strategy and relative to our operating, financial and customer satisfaction goals.
 Management and the Board strive to provide our investors with relevant and reliable information to provide transparency regarding our financial performance projections. - Independent Compensation Committee.
 The Committee is comprised solely of independent directors and considers and approves all compensation for our Section 16 reporting officers. - Independent Compensation Consultant.
 The Committee has retained an independent compensation consultant, who provides services directly to the Committee, and has adopted an "Independent Executive Compensation Consultant Conflict of Interest Policy," compliance with which is regularly monitored by the Committee.

-Philosophy and Objectives of Our 2018 Executive Compensation Program
+Philosophy and Objectives of Our 2019 Executive Compensation Program

 Aligning the interests of our stockholders and officers.
-The elements of our 2018 executive compensation program were designed to be aligned with the interests of our stockholders by linking our incentive compensation performance metrics to key indicators of the Company's financial performance, including our pre-tax income (60% of the total target opportunity of our 2018 AIP awards) and our long-term pre-tax margin performance improvement relative to our industry peers (50% of our 2018 long-term incentive awards).
-All our 2018 long-term incentive awards are in the form of either Performance-Based RSUs or timebased RSUs, both of which provide a direct link to our stock price.
+The elements of our 2019 executive compensation program were designed to be aligned with the interests of our stockholders by linking our incentive compensation performance metrics to key indicators of the Company's financial performance, including our adjusted pre-tax income (60% of the total target opportunity of our 2019 AIP awards) and our long-term pre-tax margin performance improvement relative to our industry peers (50% of our 2019 long-term incentive awards).
+Other metrics in the incentive program are linked to customer satisfaction, which we believe drives shareholder value over the long-term.
+All our 2019 long-term incentive awards are in the form of either Performance-Based RSUs or time-based RSUs, both of which were structured as stock-settled awards and provide a direct link to our stock price.